Green4U Panoz Racing GT-EV

 - Roughly 192 x 72 x 48 inches (L x W x H)

 - A unique carbon fiber chassis design with an offset closed cockpit

 - Active aerodynamics to reduce drag on straightaways and increase range & performance

 GT-EV Inspired Street Legal Sports Car

-Green4U Technologies, Inc. also revealed renderings of its proposed street-legal sports car based on the GT-EV.
-Conceptualized by renowned car designer Peter Stevens, who has contributed to the design of many vehicles such as the Panoz Esperante GTR-1, the design features a unique two-person, jet fighter-style passenger compartment where the rider sits behind the driver.
+Green4U Technologies also conceptualized a proposed street-legal sports car based on the GT-EV race car concept.
+The design features a unique two-person, jet fighter-style passenger compartment where the rider sits behind the driver.

 Could the future of Le Mans be electric?

 Don Panoz, founder of Mylan, talks to CNBC exclusively about how electric race cars can be designed to be just as efficient on the track.